IngerMathilde/legalPsych/README.md

 ### EXAMPLE 5: CAC curves

 To create CAC curves, the data-frame needs to be subsetted to only include suspect identifications.
+In this example we are using the subset function to create a separate dataframe including only suspect identifications.

 ``` r
 data.CAC <- subset(metamemoryCA, ChoiceValue == "Target")
 ```

-For the `CA.rel()` function, it is important to declare the `test` variable to `test = "CAC"`.
+Since we are computing CAC analysis, our `CA.rel()` function, we need to include the argument `test = "CAC"`.

 ``` r
 CAC.raters <- CA.rel(data = data.CAC, confidence = "Confidence", correct = "ChoiceCorrect", test = "CAC",